topal-team/elf/README.md

 ## Running tests and benchmarks

-Environment setup on some clusters is described in `config`.
+Environment setup on some clusters is described in `docs`.
 - [Helios](docs/helios.md)

 ### Tests